CollaborativeStudy/CollaborativeStudy.github.io/README.md

 <img class="ui fluid centered image" src="/screenshots/messagesPage.png">
 A chat room for all online users is also available under the "Chat Room" tab.

+## Developers Guide
+If you want a piece of this code just download [Meteor](https://www.meteor.com/) at the link and any IDE of your choice.
+We used [IntelliJ IDEA](https://www.jetbrains.com/idea/) because it is a great IDE.
+Take the tutorials on meteor to get comfortable and brush up on your HTML, Javascript, CSS, and Jquery.
+After that, you will be able to create this app and even make it better!

 ## Who are we?
  We are CollaborativeStudy, a group of Information and Computer Science (ICS) majors at the University of Hawaii at Manoa.
 As ICS majors, we know best: the life of a computer science student can be a difficult and lonely one.
 It isn't unusual to be a lone wolf, studying by yourself.